How to Remove APT Repository in Ubuntu [4 Best Methods]

 uncheck repositories to remove them

 1. Click Close to apply the changes.
+Ubuntu will update the package list automatically.

-3. Editing Sources.List File
+3. Editing sources.List File

 Editing the sources.list file directly gives you precise control over your repository configuration.
 It is best suited for users who want to customize their repositories extensively or need to handle complex repository setups.
 Follow this step-by-step guide to remove apt repository in Ubuntu by editing sources.list file: